Legacy-Edition-Minigames/Server-Utils/README.md

 ## Ride command

-This module adds one command: `/ride`
+This module adds one command: `/ride <selector>`

-i havent gotten the chance to test this, ill write a readme for it when i can
+The `<selector>` argument determines what entity the entity executing the command will start riding

+This command can be used with `/execute as` to force any entity to ride another entity

 ## Water Freezer